 Curated by: Taraneh Fazeli

-Sick Time, Sleepy Time, Crip Time is made possible with the generous support of the Idea Fund, the Museum of Fine Art Houston’s Core Program, and the Rema Hort Mann Foundation.
+Sick Time, Sleepy Time, Crip Time is made possible with the generous support of The Museum of Fine Arts, Houston’s Core Residency Program and The Idea Fund.